-Halt: The message is displayed on the Error Manager screen, an error is logged to the SEL, and the system cannot boot unless the error is resolved.
+When the operator presses the F2 key on the keyboard, the error message is displayed on the Error Manager screen, and an error is logged to the SEL with the error code.
+The system cannot boot unless the error is resolved.
 The user needs to replace the faulty part and restart the system.
-The setup POST error Pause setting does not have any effect with this error.